carlbodin/cmon/README.md

-# CPU Monitor
+# cmon

-A lightweight command line hardware monitor, developed on Windows in C++ for Windows 11.
-Uses 4.2 MB of RAM (+33 MB for the terminal window) and has a negligable CPU footprint.
+A lightweight CPU monitoring program for Windows 11 running in terminal.
+Uses 4.2 MB of RAM, in addition to the RAM of your terminal window, and has a negligable CPU footprint.

 ```plaintext
 |         CPU          |         Memory        |          Swap          |